NJ Transit/City Bus Accidents Attorney

 City buses and NJ Transit provide reliable and affordable forms of transportation, and many New Jersey residents rely on them to run errands, go to work or attend school.
 Most city bus drivers are highly skilled drivers, but buses do sometimes get into wrecks for a variety of reasons.
 Since city buses are such large, heavy vehicles, when they collide with a smaller vehicle, they can cause extensive damage and horrific injuries.
 If you’re in a crash with a bus, you have some legal options for compensation.

 If you’ve been a victim of a city bus accident in New Jersey and sustained injuries, reach out to an experienced New Jersey city bus accident attorney.
 Claims involving large vehicles such as commercial trucks and state, city or private commercial buses are complex and best handled by the best bus accident lawyers in the area at Ram Law.
-Contact the experts as soon as possible following a city bus accident.
+Contact us as soon as possible following a city bus accident.

 What Causes City Bus Accidents?